-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 Though the virus is believed to have originated in bats, there’s no evidence that meat-eating is linked to the coronavirus, and you can’t get it from your pets.

-People can spread the coronavirus to each other by having close contact (usually virus particles get passed around within six feet of an infected person), but there’s no good evidence that cats and dogs can get infected.
+People can spread the coronavirus to each other by having close contact (usually virus particles get passed around within 6 feet of an infected person), but there’s no good evidence that cats and dogs can get infected or give the virus to their owners.

-It’s true that scientists suspect that the virus might’ve originated in a Chinese wet market, where people coexist in cramped quarters alongside animals both alive and dead, but it’s not accurate to say that the virus is linked eating meat, as Peta UK has.
+It’s true that scientists suspect that the virus originated in a Chinese wet market, where people coexist in cramped quarters alongside animals both alive and dead, but it’s not accurate to say the virus is linked to eating meat, as PETA UK has.

-“We get new viruses all the time,” Dr. Robert Amler, Dean of the School of Health Sciences and Practice at New York Medical College and a former chief medical officer at the Centers for Disease Control and Prevention (CDC), told Business Insider.
+“We get new viruses all the time,” Dr. Robert Amler, the dean of the School of Health Sciences and Practice at New York Medical College who was previously chief medical officer at the Centers for Disease Control and Prevention, recently told Business Insider at a coronavirus conference.
 “There’s so much commerce and exchange between people that it is fully expected that some of these cases will spread.”

 The virus is very fragile outside the human body, which means you can’t get it from a package or an envelope.